Thenlie/mdnman/lib/css/anchor/index.md

     - `bottom`
       - : The bottom of the anchor element.
     - `left`
-      - : The left of the anchor element
+      - : The left of the anchor element.
+    - `inside`
+      - : The same side as the inset property.
+    - `outside`
+      - : The opposite side of the inset property.
     - `start`
-      - : The logical start of the anchor element's [containing block](/en-US/docs/Web/CSS/Containing_block) along the axis of the inset property on which the `anchor()` function is set.
+      - : The logical start of the anchor element's [containing block](/en-US/docs/Web/CSS/CSS_display/Containing_block) along the axis of the inset property on which the `anchor()` function is set.
     - `end`
       - : The logical end of the anchor element's containing block along the axis of the inset property on which the `anchor()` function is set.
     - `self-start`